Nested Loops

 <property name="openjpa.Log" value="SQL=TRACE"/>

-Most ORMs provide a programmatic way to enable SQL logging as well.
-That bears the risk to deploy the setting to production.
+Most ORMs offer a programmatic way to enable SQL logging as well.
+That involves the risk of accidentally deploying the setting in production.

-Even though the “nested select” approach should be avoided, it explains the nested loops join pretty well.
-The database executes the join like the ORM tools do.
-That means that indexing for a nested loops join is like indexing for the queries above.
-That is, a function based index on EMPLOYEES, and a concatenated index for the join predicates on the SALES table:
+Even though the “nested selects” approach is an anti-pattern, it still explains the nested loops join pretty well.
+The database executes the join exactly as the ORM tools above.
+Indexing for a nested loops join is therefore like indexing for the above shown select statements.
+That is a function-based index on the table EMPLOYEES and a concatenated index for the join predicates on the SALES table:

 Tip

-Most ORM tools offer different ways to create an SQL join.
-The so-called eager fetching mode is probably the most important.
-It is typically configured in the entity mappings along with the join predicates.
-That means it can be enabled on property level, e.g., for the employees property in the Sales class so that the ORM tool joins the EMPLOYEES table whenever searching for SALES.
-Configuring eager fetching in the entity mappings is very convenient if the employee details are almost always required along with sales data.
+Most ORM tools offer some way to create SQL joins.
+The so-called eager fetching mode is probably the most important one.
+It is typically configured at the property level in the entity mappings—e.g., for the employees property in the Sales class.
+The ORM tool will then always join the EMPLOYEES table when accessing the SALES table.
+Configuring eager fetching in the entity mappings only makes sense if you always need the employee details along with the sales data.

 Java